mtoshi/rancidcmd/README.rst

     option (str): Option is not must.
                   Deafult is None.
-                  If you set this value to pass directly to clogin. timeout (int): Timeout second value is not must.
+                  If you set this value to pass directly to clogin. encoding (str): Encoding type.
-                   Default is 10(sec).
-    encoding (str): Encoding type.
                     Default is 'utf-8'.